staticvoidmain/notes/untitled-rant.md

 - An excuse to point fingers and be lazy.
 - If you are a bad programmer, you're equally out the door.
+- Automation is coming, don't get caught by surprise.

 # Who am I?